splynx/docs/files/en/configuration/support/feedback_widget/feedback_widget.md

-Feedback widget
+Ticket widget
 =============
-We have developed feedback widgets which can be placed on company websites for faster communication with Splynx support.
+We have developed ticket widget which can be placed on company websites for faster communication with Splynx support.

-To configure feedback widgets navigate to **_Config -> Support -> Feedback widget_**
+To configure feedback widgets navigate to `Config -> Tickets -> Ticket widget`

 ![feedback icon](icon.png)